 THE MEG isn’t a deep film, but it is a fun film!
 And our conversation with Ali Plumb from BBC 1 Radio was even more fun (funner?)!
-Jay, Daryl, and Ali attempt (mostly unsuccessfully) to dig deeper into a B-movie that will have absolutely nothing to do with that nonsense… Jason Statham’s THE MEG!Patreon Exclusive: The AFTERCAST - Let's Make THE MEG Better!
+Jay, Daryl, and Ali attempt (mostly unsuccessfully) to dig deeper into a B-movie that will have absolutely nothing to do with that nonsense… Jason Statham’s THE MEG!Unlock this content on Patreon!

 The Story Geeks’ blogger Ashley Pauls responds with her own take on the questions discussed in the podcast.

 While the concept was cool, the film felt oddly disjointed to me.
 Like, there were moments where it was trying to be a deeper, more character-driven piece by going into backstories, struggles, etc. Then, there was this completely different side to it, with these over-the-top action sequences involving Jason Statham engaging the giant prehistoric shark in hand-to-hand combat (I actually liked the over-the-top moments more).

 I felt they should have picked a tone and stuck with it.
 While this film didn’t handle the character development or deeper moments particularly well, I think it’s entirely possible to do a more “serious,” nuanced version of this monster movie (kinda like what the 2014 “Godzilla” movie was going for, but didn’t quite succeed, either).
 However, “The Meg” also could have gone the other direction, and fully embraced its status as a full-on summer “B-movie” and included even more crazy stunts and action sequences.
 Overall, the film felt a little underwhelming.

 2. It’s Scary Movie Month on The Story Geeks podcast…and one of the main questions we’re asking is: What makes this movie scary?